-Woman Charged As Hacker Of Capital One Data That Exposes Over 100 Million Customers
+Woman Charged As Hacker In Capital One Data Breach Exposing Over 100 Million Customers

-An alleged hacker has been charged in connection with a breach at Capital One bank that exposed information from more than 100 million credit applications over a 14-year period – in what is thought to be the largest such attack in recent years.
+A woman has been charged in connection with a hacking breach at Capital One bank that exposed information from more than 100 million credit applications over a 14-year period – what is thought to be one of the largest such attacks in recent years.

 Authorities in Seattle have charged Paige A. Thompson, who also goes by the handle "erratic," with a single count of computer fraud.
 She appeared in court on Monday and is scheduled for a detention hearing on Thursday.

-Paige is alleged to have hacked credit scores, balances, income information and social security numbers from a total of 100 million people in the U.S. and six million in Canada.
+Thompson is accused of hacking credit scores, balances, income information and Social Security numbers from a total of 100 million people in the U.S. and 6 million in Canada.

 Virginia-based Capital One, the nation's seventh-largest bank, acknowledged the breach in a statement on Monday, but said it believed the hacked information was not used in any actual fraud.

-"While I am grateful that the perpetrator has been caught, I am deeply sorry for what has happened," said Richard D. Fairbank, Chairman and CEO, in a statement.
+"While I am grateful that the perpetrator has been caught, I am deeply sorry for what has happened," said Richard D. Fairbank, chairman and CEO, in a statement.
 "I sincerely apologize for the understandable worry this incident must be causing those affected and I am committed to making it right."

 The hacked data consists of information from credit card applications from individuals and small businesses, mostly from 2005 to early 2019.
-That includes 140,000 Social Security numbers and 80,000 linked bank account numbers from secured credit-card consumers.
+That includes 140,000 Social Security numbers and 80,000 linked bank account numbers from secured credit card consumers.

 According to a criminal complaint in U.S. District Court for the Western District of Washington at Seattle, some of the information was posted to GitHub, a software development platform owned by Microsoft.